Bringing the dharma to South Texas

 Beginner’s Instruction

 This class is offered for people who want to learn Zen meditation.
-It is taught by one of our senior members and lasts approximately 2 hours.
+It is taught by one of our senior members and lasts approximately 2 hours the first Saturday of every month (check Calendar page to make sure).
 Please park at Banana’s alongside the fence between our properties.

 Please sign up by calling 210-257-8383 or by emailing info@sanantoniozen.org